 No. 1: Vancouver International Airport

 This year’s number one spot goes to Vancouver International Airport (YVR), making it the ninth year in a row the airport has been in first place for this category.
 Travelers who fly in and out of YVR, recognize its pleasant staff, the organization on the ground, and the ease of which they can go downtown via an airport train.

 Number two on this year’s list is Denver International Airport (DEN), which makes it number one in the US.
 Aside from this category, DEN has also been ranked number three in the Best Airport Serving 50-60 million passengers per year, which is the highest for any U.S. airport, number four in the World’s Best Regional Airport, and number four in the Best Airport Staff in North America.

 Cincinnati/Northern Kentucky International Airport (CVG) lands in number three on this year’s list.
 Even though it’s a small airport, those who travel in and out say that CVG is efficient thanks to its short lines, a design that really opens up the place, and a large collection of murals throughout the airport.

 No. 4: Toronto Pearson International Airport

 Canada’s other major airport, Toronto Pearson International Airport (YYZ) comes in at number four.
-YYZ is the busiest in the country, and has some of the best equipment for de-icing.
-Travelers who venture into and out of the airport report that one best qualities about Toronto Pearson is the ease at which they can navigate due to its design and signs throughout.
+YYZ is the busiest in the country and has some of the best equipment for de-icing.
+Travelers who venture into and out of the airport report that one best quality about Toronto Pearson is the ease at which they can navigate due to its design and signs throughout.